Axbon/querygenerator/README.md

-It is necessary to use babel to transpile your code for this to work, since I use Promises via babel polyfill, arrow functions, etc.
+It is necessary to use babel to transpile your code for this to work, since I use Promises via babel polyfill, arrow functions, etc. The idea is that your project is already in a babel "context" when using this module.

 ###Example